heptarch/heptarch.github.io/drafts/rbl2.md

 unrepeatable.
 But there may be ways besides a state monopoly to enjoy the merits of both Ivory Tower and boardroom.

+Last time, I <a href="https://heptar.ch/rbl1/#sec-1-5">discussed</a>
+how to scale down some of the factors in the Bell Labs "successipe".
+I suspect that open sourcing is scaling too far.
+Instead, I'll consider how we might realize the recipe in a small-to-medium size startup.

 ## 1. <a href="#toc">Containers</a><a id="sec-1" name="sec-1"></a>

-Last time, I <a href="https://heptar.ch/rbl1/#sec-1-5">discussed</a>
-how to scale down some of the factors that made Bell Labs a success.
-I suspect that open sourcing is scaling down too far.
-Instead, I want to consider what this might look like in a small-to-medium size startup.
-I'll start with the easier problem of explaining what it looks like.